 Best Beginner Left Handed Electric Guitar For Metal & Shred

-So the LyxPro above is ideal for you rockers, but what if you need even more power for super-heavy metal riffs and solos?
+What if you need rock power for super-heavy metal riffs and solos?
 Well the Ibanez GRX70QAL (catchy name, right?) is perfect for you budding shredders and chuggers!

 Ibanez made their name via their lightning-fast, high-output electric guitars, and this GRX is going to be your most affordable route to owning one as a lefty player.
 In fact, it’s probably the most affordable dual-humbucker southpaw electric guitar currently available from any of the big brands!

 And you wouldn’t know it from looking, right?
-With its stunning transparent blue burst finish this gorgeous speed demon looks like it should cost way more than its meagre price tag.
+With its stunning transparent blue burst finish this gorgeous speed demon looks like it should cost way more than its meager price tag.

 Pickup duties are handled by a trio of high-output Ibanez Infinity pickups in a humbucker-single-humbucker (HSH) layout.
 Choose the bridge humbucker for searing lead tones, switch to the neck humbucker for a warmer, thicker sound, or select the middle single-coil for a brighter, clean voice.
 The Ibanez certainly has an impressive tonal range!